John Spartan: Huxley, what's that supposed to mean?

-- Vyvyan on The Young Ones once found a dead rat in the stewpot, and (being Vyvyan) promptly ate it.
+- Vyvyan once found a dead rat in the stewpot, and (being Vyvyan) promptly ate it.

 - Moving house, Mike once discovered Buddy Holly hanging from a parachute in his new bedroom.
 Holly claimed to have been stuck there for over two decades, eating any bugs that came within reach.

-- In Blackadder Goes Forth, Baldrick has cooked "rat au vin", which turns out to be a rat that's been run over by a van.
+- In Series/Blackadder Goes Forth, Baldrick has cooked "rat au vin", which turns out to be a rat that's been run over by a van.

-- Baldrick from Black Adder II found his boss eating leeches on his doctor's orders, and offered him a fat spider he'd been saving for his own meal.
+- Baldrick from Blackadder II finds his boss eating leeches on his doctor's orders, and offers him a fat spider he'd been saving for his own meal.
 Another episode saw him hanging cheese from his face in order to lure mice into his mouth.

-- The Monty Python "Church Police" sketch has the family's choice of desserts - rat cake, rat sorbet, rat pudding, or strawberry tart.
+- Monty Python's Flying Circus' "Church Police" sketch has the family's choice of desserts — rat cake, rat sorbet, rat pudding, or strawberry tart.
 Which has some rat in it.
 Three.
 Rather a lot, really.

-- On CSI: New York, the Rat Fisherman claimed he might eat his catch if he were hungry enough, although he may have been yanking the investigators' chain.
+- On CSI: NY, the Rat Fisherman claimed he might eat his catch if he were hungry enough, although he may have been yanking the investigators' chain.

 - On Boardwalk Empire, Nucky once got some Moral Guardians to sympathize with him by claiming he'd grown up so poor, he'd had to resort to this trope.
 This may or may not be true.